200-176-Great Vocals

 Writer/Composer: Fabian Andre / Wilbur Schwandt / Gus Kahn (1931)

 Cass Elliot’s rendition of this older generation Pop classic permanently fixed her star as a lead vocalist of classic standards.
-This second entry of the American Folk/Rock group, the Mamas and the Papas, showcases her beautiful, pristine, and remarkable voice.
-She excels here as a Pop interpreter, proving without a doubt, with her smooth and sunshiny delivery, she could now be counted among the century’s most crystal-clear beautiful voices.
-It was said that the candor of her distinctive style is what brought such beautiful harmony to the group, but judge for yourself…Absolutely and Aesthetically Dazzling!
+This 2nd entry of the American Folk / Rock group, the Mamas and the Papas, showcases Mama Cass’s beautiful, pristine, and remarkable voice.
+She excels here as a Pop interpreter, proving without a doubt, with her smooth and sunshiny delivery, she could now be counted among the 20th Century’s most crystal-clear, superb voices.
+It was said that the vocal clarity and candor of her distinctive style is what brought such beautiful harmony to the group, but judge for yourself…Absolutely and Aesthetically Dazzling!

 193. HE’LL HAVE TO GO (1960)